OpenFAST/openfast/docs/source/user/hydrodyn/input_files.rst

 inputs.

-The standalone HydroDyn does not check for physical consistency between motions specified for the WRP and Morison members in the driver file .
+The standalone HydroDyn does not check for physical consistency between motions specified for the WRP and Morison members in the driver file.

 Setting **WaveElevSeriesFlag** to TRUE enables the outputting of a grid of wave elevations to a text-based file with the name